Course Title: Industrial Design Drawing 1

 RMIT will provide you with resources and tools for learning in this course through our online systems.

-Design and Documentation Equipment including a personal computer of an appropriate specification, course specific software, a digital camera and a mobile phone.
+· Design and documentation equipment including a personal computer of an appropriate specification, course specific software, a digital camera or mobile phone.

-When on campus you will have access to and may utilise the School of Design workshop facilities, specialist computer labs and software, scanner and colour printers.
+When on campus you will have access to and will utilise the School of Design workshop facilities, specialist computer labs and software, and 2D and 3D printing facilities.

 Course specific resources such as readings, reference lists, access to specialist software, video demonstrations and class notes will be provided online.